 Do not believe the scam artists of “Penny Stocks Newsletters” and peddlers of “Microcap Stocks”; in the real world, 100% or 1000% profits are not realistic; in fact, it is irresponsible that they would promote their services in this way.

-Warren Buffet has averaged just over 24% annual return over his entire career.
+Warren Buffett has averaged just over 24% annual return over his career.
 That is only 2% per month.
-Realistically it would be best if you chose this as a viable upper target.
+Realistically, choosing this as a viable upper target would be best.

 Technical analysis is critical for short-term trading and essential to understanding long-term value investing.
-Knowing where the company’s stock is relative to its history can be very illuminating.
+Knowing where the company’s stock is relative to its history can illuminate.

 There are two essential methods to analyze a stock.
 Long-term investors use fundamental analysis of a company’s financial statements, such as earnings, sales, dividends, and future cash flow valuations.
 Stock Traders use the technical analysis of stock charts, prices, patterns, and supply and demand using volume indicators.